-To some Chinese people, “man’s best friend” is what is on the table.
-“Man’s best friend” to some Chinese people is what is cooked and served.
-“Man’s best friend” is what brings in money, more money and nothing but money as far as some Chinese people are concerned.
+To some Chinese people, “man’s best friend” is what is on the menu.
+In China, “Man’s best friend” is quite delicious .
+In fact, there is no better friend than what is cooked and served as far as some Chinese people are concerned.
+To some other Chinese people, "Man’s best friend” is what brings in money, more money and nothing but money.

 The first time I read about the flourishing dog meat industry in China, although I was shocked and sad at the same time, I still thought it was unfair to judge China based on my own cultural beliefs.
 To most of us (Africans back home) and most people around the world today, dogs are considered pets and man’s “best friend”.
 Therefore, I was shocked to see some heartless Chinese men busy butchering dogs and preparing their meats for the market where people paid huge sums to buy them.
 On the other hand however, I thought maybe what we consider “pets” are what Chinese people consider “beef”.
 An Indian would be mad to see us butcher cows and enjoy beef.
 Why?
 Because cows are considered “sacred” animals in Hindu and sacred to most Indians for that matter.
 To most of us on the other hand, Cows are just “food” waiting to be cooked and enjoyed.
 In other words, I thought it would be quite unfair to judge Chinese people based on my cultural beliefs and practices.